jeremyreeder/gridscout/docs/index.md

 # GridScout Map™

-GridScout Map™ is the console-based Google Maps search tool that you didn't know you needed.
+This is the console-based Google Maps search tool that you didn't know you needed.
 It'll help you make better use of your paper maps.
 Without it, the process of finding and marking places of interest is tedious.
 Let GridScout Map™ solve that so you can get on with your duty of planning for the impending apocalypse, or whatever it is that you do.

 ![Screenshot of a GridScout Map™ search for newspaper publishers](images/search-screenshot.png)